 So let’s start out with a relatively simple transaction, a retail store sale.

 Here, the costs would be the original cost of the item sold to the customer.
-So if the widget was X dollars for the original price paid by the store to the wholesaler, then this is the cost.
+If the widget was X dollars for the original price paid by the store to the wholesaler, then this is the cost.
 However, often there is more to it.
 Many times, the retail outlet has to pay for the shipping cost to get it to the store, or even the shipping cost to deliver the product to the customer.
 So these would be included in the cost of goods sold section of the profit and loss statement.
 Now let’s complicate this a bit more.

 Let’s assume that we have to prep the item to be sold, as an example, we own a lawn equipment retail outlet.
 The lawnmower is received and we have to assembly the item.
 Now we have a direct labor cost to prepare the item for sale.
 This cost is included as labor in the report.
-It would look something like this once the item is sold:

 Cost of Goods Sold